djdd87/SynoAI/README.md

 * HomeAssistant
 * Webhooks

+## Caveats
+* SynoAI still relies on Surveillance Station triggering the motion alerts
+* Looking for an object, such as a car on a driveway, will continually trigger alerts if that object is in view of the camera when Surveillance Station detects movement, e.g. a tree blowing in the wind.

 ## Configuration
 The configuration instructions below are primarily aimed at running SynoAI in a docker container on DSM (Synology's operating system).
 Docker will be required anyway as Deepstack is assumed to be setup inside a Docker container.
 It is entirely possible to run SynoAI on a webserver instead, or to install it on a Docker instance that's not running on your Synology NAS, however that is outside the scope of these instructions.
 Additionally, the configuration of the third party notification systems (e.g. generating a Pushbullet API Key) is outside the scope of these instructions and can be found on the respective applications help guides.